-A tutorial on how to model – and if this is your level of modeling, I suggest you look into another area of 3D.
+A tutorial on how to model or houdini in general – and if this is your level of modeling, I suggest you look into another area of 3D.
 I’ll show you the tools and how to use them and we’ll come up with a crappy model at the end of it.
 I’m not a modeler, nor do I enjoy doing it, but some folks are interested in how to make the transition from Maya to Houdini so I figured I’d make a video on it.
 It also isn’t the be all and end all of modeling tutorials and there are some issues which are pointed out below.

 My voices volume drops at one point till the end of the video.
 I apologize for this, but my wife and kids had just gone to sleep so i had to lower my decibel – we all live in one room.